 V. F. Corp Stays Neutral

-We remain impressed by the company’s consecutive positive earnings surprise trend, strong organic revenue growth, as well as the raised management guidance.
-However, stiff competition from private label brands and currency fluctuation still remain causes of concern, thus keeping us on the sidelines.
+We remain impressed with the company’s consistent positive earnings surprise trend, strong organic revenue growth, as well as the raised management guidance.
+However, stiff competition from private label brands and currency fluctuation still remain the causes of concern, thus keeping us on the sidelines.

-However, skepticism still remain as the company derives about 34% of its sales from international business, which exposes it to risks of foreign laws and regulations that could negatively affect operations, foreign consumer preferences, disruptions or delays in shipments, and currency fluctuations.
+However, skepticism still remains since the company derives about 34% of its sales from international business, which exposes it to risks of foreign laws and regulations that could negatively affect operations, foreign consumer preferences, disruptions or delays in shipments and currency fluctuations.

 V. F. Corp, which faces stiff competition from well established apparel industry players like Polo Ralph Lauren Corp.
 (RL), Sears Holdings Corp.
-(SHLD), The Gap Inc. (GPS), carries a Zacks #3 Rank implying a short-term Hold rating.
-This correlates with our long-term Neutral recommendation.Read the Full Research Report on VFC
+(SHLD) and The Gap Inc. (GPS), carries a Zacks #2 Rank, implying a short-term Buy rating.
+However, we retain our long-term Neutral recommendation on the stock.

 More From Zacks.com